 University Press of Colorado, University of Alaska Press, Utah State University Press, and University of Wyoming Press are deeply invested in an equitable future for scholarly publishing and scholarly communications that shares knowledge broadly and bridges spaces between communities.
-We are working toward a future in which the contributions of multiply marginalized or historically underrepresented (MMU) scholars, meaning scholars of color, queer scholars, disabled scholars, first-generation scholars, and other knowledge holders are centered within disciplinary bodies of knowledge and larger conversations.
+We are working toward a future in which the contributions of multiply marginalized or historically underrepresented (MMU) scholars, meaning scholars of color, LGBTQIA+ scholars, Indigenous scholars, disabled scholars, first-generation scholars, immigrant scholars, and other knowledge holders are centered within disciplinary bodies of knowledge and larger conversations.

-We recognize that higher education and academic publishing have historically marginalized MMU scholars and individuals through the replication of white supremacist social structures, systemic inequalities, and long-standing injustices within the ecosystems of knowledge production.
+We recognize that higher education and academic publishing have historically marginalized MMU scholars and individuals through the replication of supremacist social structures, including white supremacist structures; systemic inequalities; and long-standing injustices within the ecosystems of knowledge production.
 Therefore, it is imperative for those of us within academic publishing to not only identify systemic injustices but also work to dismantle them.

 To hold ourselves accountable and to make the ways that we are working to bring about this more equitable future transparent, we are sharing our commitments publicly.
 We will update our progress on these metrics annually in this document every July after the close of our fiscal year.

-- Attain at least 50 percent representation of MMU individuals among our authors and peer reviewers within the next five years.
+- Attain at least 50 percent representation of MMU individuals among our authors and among our peer reviewers within the next five years.